ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 If no data is received from either receiver for longer than 300msec, then no blending will be performed and the most recent data will be used instead.
 ### Antipattern Category
+New:unstable_and_slow_noise_handling
 ### Keyword
 slower
 ### Note
+Data blending for the case when 2 receivers have different update rate.

 ## Commit #602
 ### Hash